oskarfessel/cisco2mikrotik/README.md

 * manual IPv4 addreses mapping
 * IPv4 static routes
 * input/output ACL-s (standard/extented) on interfaces
+* extended ACLs with the port range, multiple ports for dst ports and established clause
+* line vty interfaces to look for std acls
 * local users (with passwords where possible)